 - Have a good governance, which is important for the potential large loan sizes

 - Have significant activities for climate change adaptation planning and green growth initiatives

 Integrating climate change with environmental management in urban development requires:

 - Increased public awareness with campaigns

-- Involvement of local authorities and government (for subsidy and decrees mandating)
+- Involvement of local authorities and government

 - Domestic connections as a part of the project formulation for new or existing projects